Leafwing-Studios/Emergence/design/src/high-level/genre-analysis.md

 - **State indicators**
   - See how machines are configured
   - See if machines are working
-  - See what's instead stoage
+  - See what's inside storage
   - Usually toggled to reduce clutter

 ### Meta Features